Climbing the 1,260 Steps to Tiger Cave Temple, Krabi

 Tiger Cave Temple Krabi

 After several days of relaxing on Thailand’s beaches, I was keen to do something active.
-And while I wouldn’t say the climb up to the temple is technically challenging, nor will it take you very long, it is quite hard work.
+And while climbing up to the temple isn’t technically challenging, it is quite hard work!

 Tiger Cave Temple Krabi